Open Data Strategy 2013-2017

 - Capture the public interest and promote public debate.

-Our approach is governed by the government’s open data principles, in that our data will be:
+SLQ has adopted the Queensland Government’s open data principles, in that our data will be:

 - Available for open use and free